CallumC28/Movie-Explorer/README.md

 # Movie Explorer

-**Movie Explorer** is a modern React web app that allows users to discover trending, top-rated, and obscure movies using the TMDB API.
-It includes AI-powered movie summaries using OpenAI and a user-friendly interface built with Tailwind CSS.
+**Movie Explorer** is a modern React web application that allows users to discover trending, top-rated, and even lesser-known movies via the **TMDB (The Movie Database) API**.
+It features a modern, responsive UI built with Tailwind CSS and enriches each movie’s details with AI-generated summaries via **OpenAI’s GPT-3.5 API**.
+Users can seamlessly search for films, view detailed information (with AI bullet-point summaries), and create a personal watchlist of favourite movies.
 ---

 ## Features